tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-<mark>In September of 2022, Ryan Murphy and Ian Brennan released *Monster: The Jeffrey Dahmer Story*, starring Evan Peters as the titular serial killer.</mark> <mark>Over 196 million hours of the show were watched in the first week alone, making it the most popular show on the streaming service at the time of release.</mark> <mark>Furthermore, just like Joe Exotic, the "Tiger King", Dahmer has received a great deal of publicity for all the wrong reasons.
+<mark>In September of 2022, Ryan Murphy and Ian Brennan released *Monster: The Jeffrey Dahmer Story*, starring Evan Peters as the titular serial killer.</mark> <mark>Over 196 million hours of the show were watched in the first week alone, making it the most popular show on the streaming service at the time of release.</mark> <mark>Furthermore, just like Joe Exotic, the "Tiger King", Dahmer has received a great deal of publicity for all the wrong reasons.</mark>

 </james>
 <from>